robotjatek/Brainfuck.NET/readme.md

 ﻿# Brainfuck.NET

 A simple toy-compiler which translates brainfuck code to IL code.
 The output is a runnable .exe file.
+Made on a boring afternoon with nothing else to do in a couple of hours.

 ## How to use